G. Heileman Brewing Company: Brands

+Heileman introduced numerous beers under its own brand name, for both annual and seasonal consumption.
+Two of the best known are Old Style in 1902, and Special Export in 1934.

+Seeking to capitalize on contemporary trends, Heileman also debuted a sparkling water, La Croix, in 1981.

 Old Style

 Old Style was the first brand created by Heileman.
 Heileman purchased the trademarks for Golden Leaf in 1899, and to complement their lighter beer, the company created The Old Times Lager in 1900.
 Old Times Lager was changed to Old Style Lager after a lawsuit in 1902, and remained Old Style for the remainder of the brand's life.
 The company bought the rights to the Old Style label and a Grenadier holding a stein, for their advertisements, in 1905.
 Despite the trademark of the brand, several competitors created beers with similar sounding names, prompting Heileman to add a red triangle to their advertisements in 1914, indicating that anything without the red triangle is not genuine Old Style brand.

 Heileman had to discontinue Old Style Lager during Prohibition, opting for a new brand, New Style Lager, which they sold as a near-beer (beer that contains less than 0.5% alcohol).
 New Style, along with the malt syrups Heileman sold, got the company through Prohibition and Old Style Lager returned.

 The company continued with the Old Style Lager name for the next decade, changing the name of the brand in 1957 when Kumm became president.
 Instead of being called Old Style Lager, it was re-branded to be just Old Style.
 Throughout Kumm and his predecessor's terms as president, the brand was popular throughout Wisconsin, the Chicago metro area, Minnesota, Iowa, Nebraska, Michigan, and North Dakota.
 The brand was so popular in the Chicago area that it became one of the sponsors for the Chicago Cubs.

 Old Style debuted as the #71 beer on the list of top 100 beers by the Cold Cans podcast.